SaintAleksei/FPGA-Learning/DE2-115/README.md

 Each project should containg at leas three files:
   - de2_115.qpf: It is Quartus Ppoject File needed for Quartus project detection
   - de2_115.qsf: It is Quartus Setting FIle needed for Quartus project configuration such as pin assignment
   - de2_115.v: It is top level verilog file.
-Inputs and Outputs and wired directly to DE2-115 boardones.
+Inputs and Outputs are wired directly to DE2-115 board ones.
 It can be used as convenient entry point for project.